 - 5 Outstanding.
 Especially elegant or clever solution or

 exceptionally clear justification and writeup.

 - 4 Good.
-The answer is basically correct and clearly presented,but is not special.
+The answer is basically correct and clearly presented,

 - 3 OK.
 Got the basic idea, but either some details are wrong

 or the presentation is not clear.